victorhfsilva/victorhfsilva/README.md

 ## 💼 Job Experience...

 I currently work as a Developer I at DB Server.
 I'm a contractor in the IT Governance team at Sicredi, the first cooperative financial institution in Latin America.
-In this role, I work on Front-End development with React and TypeScript, Back-End development with Java and Spring Boot, and building ETLs using Python and Pandas.
+In this role, I work on Front-End development with React and TypeScript, Back-End development with Java and Spring Boot, and building ETLs using Python and Databricks.
 As part of the team managing Sicredi's Jira platform, I am responsible for creating and maintaining interfaces, APIs, and ETLs that interact with Jira's data.

 In my previous experience as an intern at DB Server, I underwent intensive training on Back End development with Java and Spring; Front End development with Typescript and React; Test Automation with Selenium, Cypress and Rest Assured; and agile methodologies such as Scrum and Kanban.

 ## 🌱 Current Learning...

 One area that fascinates me a lot is secure development.
-That's why, in my free time, I'm studying ethical hacking, application security, among other subjects.
+That's why, in my free time, I'm studying ethical hacking, cybersecurity, application security, among other subjects.

 To learn more about my progress in security, visit my github dedicated to this subject: